linduxed/todo_board/README.md

 # TodoBoard

 Terminal user interface for viewing and interacting with TODO systems.
-Currently the backend supported is TaskWarrior.
+Currently the backend supported is Taskwarrior.

 Originally it was supposed to serve as a replacement for [`todo.txt-cli`](https://github.com/ginatrapani/todo.txt-cli/) along with various add-ons for it.